-For Positive Men (ForPM) is an independent peer social and support group that encourages growth, knowledge, self esteem, and acceptance.
-We are open to participation by all poz (HIV+) guys, 18 or older.
+For Positive Men (ForPM) was an independent peer social and support group that encouraged growth, knowledge, self esteem, and acceptance.
+We were open to participation by all poz (HIV+) guys, 18 or older.

 After 17 years, the current members of For Positive Men have decided it is time for the group to disband.
-We will celebrate our founding and our closing on Thursday, July 14, 2022.
+We celebrated our founding and our closing on Thursday, July 14, 2022.
 Our first meeting was held on July 14, 2005, so this is a nice bookend.

-The first half the meeting will be a potluck supper (Yes, Eric will bring the deviled eggs).
-If you can’t bring anything, come anyway.
-There’s always plenty of food.
-For the second half, we’ll have a bit of a regular meeting and see how everyone has been doing.
-We’ve invited folks from the church to join us at the very end so we can give them a plaque thanking them for hosting us all these years.
+The first half the meeting was a potluck supper (Yes, Eric will bring the deviled eggs).
+For the second half, we had a bit of a regular meeting, seeing how everyone has been doing and remembering the last 17 years.
+We invited folks from the church to join us ad gave them a plaque thanking them for hosting us all these years.

 Our group meetings were held every Thursday night from 6:30 to 8:30 PM at Casa De Cristo, 1029 East Turney Ave, Phoenix, AZ (directions).
 Afterwards, most of us descended on a nearby restaurant for food and more talk.